KeithDonaldson/ArchSimDB/README.md

 Composite Stats are stats which are _not_ in the database but are made up of mutliple other stats that _are_ in the database.
 For example, `sys-L1d-HitPercentage = sys-L1d-ProfileHit / (sys-L1d-ProfileMiss + sys-L1d-ProfileHit)` is a composite stat which calculates Hit Percentage in the L1d Cache from two stats that are in the database: `sys-L1d-ProfileHit` and `sys-L1d-ProfileMiss`.

 ArchSimDB supports these as another tool to aid in simulator data analysis.
 ArchSimDB keeps these composite stats in your raw data directory with a file called `.archsimdb_composite_stats` at the user root, i.e. `~/statfiles/user1/.archsimdb_composite_stats`.
-You will need to create this file if it does not exist, note the fullstop `.` at the beginning.
+You can create and edit these through the 'Composite Stats' page on the web interface.

 #### Syntax